TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   `p.adjust.bonferroni <- max(p.values * number.of.tests, 1)`.
 However, in
-  practice, it is better to use the closely related, but slightly more complicated, Holm-Bonferroni procedure for FWER control, as it will always be at least as powerful, but is often more powerful as the original Bonferroni procedure.
+  practice, it is better to use the closely related, but slightly more complicated, Holm-Bonferroni procedure for FWER control, as it will always be at least as powerful, but is often more powerful than the original Bonferroni procedure.

 Two popular methods for achieving FDR control are the **Benjamini-Hochberg** or **BH** method, and the **Benjamini-Yekutieli** or **BY** method.
 The